ykotseruba/JAAD/README.md

 The bounding boxes are provided for all pedestrians in the videos (and very few vehicles) in vbb format which require a Piotr Dollar's Computer Vision Matlab Toolbox available at (https://pdollar.github.io/toolbox/).
 In total there are over 390K bounding boxes for 2793 unique pedestrians found in 88K video frames.

 There are two folders with bounding boxes.
-* vbb_part contains bounding boxes with occlusion flags set to 1 for partial or full occlusion (partial occlusion is defined when between 25% and 75% of the object is covered, full occlusion is set when >75% of the object is covered).
+* vbb_part: contains bounding boxes with occlusion flags set to 1 for partial or full occlusion (partial occlusion is defined when between 25% and 75% of the object is covered, full occlusion is set when >75% of the object is covered).
-* vbb_full contains bounding boxes ONLY with full occlusion.
+* vbb_full: contains bounding boxes ONLY with full occlusion.

 To open vbb files in Matlab use the following command from the toolbox:
 ```